nikumoda/SEER-Hackathon/index.md

 ## Who should attend

--Undergrads, grad students, medical students, and MPH/biostats students—plus anyone who enjoys data, health, or both.
+- Undergrads, grad students, medical students, and MPH/biostats students—plus anyone who enjoys data, health, or both.
--We aim for **mixed teams** including both **coding** and **clinical** perspectives.
+- We aim for **mixed teams** including both **coding** and **clinical** perspectives.
--If you have a team in mind already, all the better!
+- If you have a team in mind already, all the better!

 ---